 5.1.
 RIGHTS OF DATA SUBJECTS

-The data subject has the right to request, where necessary, that his, her or its personal information must be corrected or deleted where AAGroup is no longer authorised to retain the personal information.
+The Data Subject has the right to request, where necessary, that their Personal Information must be corrected or deleted where AAGroup is no longer authorised to retain the Personal Information.

-The data subject has the right, on reasonable grounds, to object to the processing of his, her or its personal information.
-In such circumstances, AAGroup will give due consideration to the request and the requirements of POPIA and may cease to use or disclose the data subject’s personal information and may, subject to any statutory and contractual record keeping requirements, also approve the destruction of the personal information where applicable.
+The Data Subject has the right, on reasonable grounds, to object to the processing of their Personal Information.
+In such circumstances, AAGroup will give due consideration to the request and the requirements of POPIA and may cease to use or disclose the Data Subject’s Personal Information and may, subject to any statutory and contractual record keeping requirements, also approve the destruction of the Personal Information where applicable.

-The data subject has the right to object to the processing of his, her or its personal information for purposes of direct marketing by means of unsolicited electronic, written or audible communications.
+The Data Subject has the right to object to the processing of their Personal Information for purposes of Direct Marketing by means of unsolicited electronic, written or audible communications.

-The data subject has the right to submit a complaint to the Information Regulator regarding an alleged infringement of any of the rights protected under POPIA and to institute civil proceedings regarding the alleged non-compliance with the protection of his, her or its personal information.
+The Data Subject has the right to submit a complaint to the Information Regulator regarding an alleged infringement of any of the rights protected under POPIA and to institute civil proceedings regarding the alleged non-compliance with the protection of their Personal Information.

-The data subject has the right to be notified that his, her or its personal information is being collected by AAGroup.
-The data subject also has the right to be notified in any situation where AAGroup has reasonable grounds to believe that the personal information of the data subject has been accessed or acquired by an unauthorised person.
+The data subject has the right to be notified that their Personal Information is being collected by AAGroup.
+The Data Subject also has the right to be notified in any situation where AAGroup has reasonable grounds to believe that the Personal Information of the Data Subject has been accessed or acquired by an unauthorised person.

 5.2 General guiding principles

 All employees and persons acting on behalf of AAGroup will at all times be subject to, and act in accordance with, the following guiding principles:

 Failing to comply with POPIA could potentially damage AAGroup’s reputation or expose AAGroup to civil claims for damages.
 The protection of Personal Information is therefore everybody in AAGroup’s responsibility.